-- name (string, required): a unique name for this <implementation> - nodedef (string, required): the name of the <nodedef> to which this <implementation> applies - file (filename, optional): the URI of an external file containing the source code for this particular node template.
+- name (string, required): a unique name for this <implementation> - nodedef (string, required): the name of the <nodedef> to which this <implementation> applies - file (filename, optional): the URI of an external file containing the source code for the entry point of this particular node template.
 This file may contain source code for other templates of the same custom node, and/or for other custom nodes.
-Ideally, source code for nodes should be written in a portable language such as OSL, MDL or HLSL, but any language supported by the specified application is acceptable. - application (string, required): when file is specified, the application or comma-separated list of applications for which this <implementation> applies.
+Ideally, source code for nodes should be written in a portable language such as OSL, MDL or HLSL, but any language supported by the specified application is acceptable. - function (string, optional): the name of a function within the given external file that contains

-- language (string, optional): when file is specified, the language in which the file code is written; defaults to "osl". - opgraph (opgraphname, optional): the name of an opgraph describing the functionality of the <nodedef>'ed node.
+- the implementation of this node.
+By default, the name of the function is taken from the nodedef attribute. - application (string, required): when file is specified, the application or comma-separated list of applications for which this <implementation> applies. - language (string, optional): when file is specified, the language in which the file code is written; defaults to "osl". - opgraph (opgraphname, optional): the name of an opgraph describing the functionality of the <nodedef>'ed node.